justcode1234/ITP1/README.md

-This is the project work that I submitted for ITP1, in which I got 60% :(
+This is the project work that I submitted for ITP1, in which I got C :(

 General Feedback:
   - lack of advance coding techniques